rackerlabs/design-system/_component_design/table-expansion.md

 ## Data aggregation specifications

-Use the aggregate data table to show primary, secondary, and tertiary values of some aggregate total.
+Use the aggregate data table to show primary, secondary, and tertiary values of an aggregate total.

 {% endcolumn %}